Yumelhernandez/Trump-Twitter-Sentiment-Analysis/README.md

 # Trump-Twitter-Sentiment-Analysis
-DESCRIPTION: In this article we will:  Extract twitter data using tweepy and learn how to handle it using pandas.
+We will Extract twitter data using tweepy and learn how to handle it using pandas.
 Do some basic statistics and visualizations with numpy, matplotlib and seaborn.
 Do sentiment analysis of extracted (Trump's) tweets using textblob.